 Generally available only by prescription, antibiotics are drugs used to combat bacterial infections.
 Antibiotics do not work on viral infections, such as colds or flu.

 Even though millions of people owe their lives to antibiotic therapy, that doesn’t mean these medications don’t have potential side effects.
-Many people have began to take probiotics with antibiotics to prevent C diff.
+Many people have began to take probiotics with antibiotics to prevent antibiotic side effects such as C diff and yeast infections.
 Read more to learn how you can avoid some of the most common antibiotic side effects.

 Antibiotics are designed to kill off disease-causing bacteria, or to prevent these bacteria from reproducing.
 Unfortunately, this process also eliminates the “good” bacteria in the gut.

 Types of side effects depends upon the specific antibiotic.
 Most side effects are relatively mild, but severe side effects may occur.
 Antibiotics fall into different classes1.
 Common side effects of antibiotics include: